serrif/website/main/docs/introduction.md

 <div class="usa-alert usa-alert-warning" >
   <div class="usa-alert-body">
-    <p class="usa-alert-text">Many in-game commands that show member-specific information will only apply to players on the server when the command was sent.
-Make sure those commands are accurate and specific.</p>
+    <p class="usa-alert-text">Many in-game commands that show information specific to members will only apply to players on the server when the command was sent.
+Make sure to be accurate when using these commands.</p>
   </div>
 </div>

  * `/list` - Displays a list of members currently on the server.
- * `/list -s` - Displays a list of members, with staff privileges on the server.
+Also distinguishes online staff members.
  * `/whois <name>` - Provides advanced information regarding a member.
  * `/realname <name>` - Finds a member's username from their nickname (if they have one).